redstrate/Rebound/README.md

 ## Caveats and lessons learned

 * `BoneSimulator::Update` is fundamentally broken.
 It's also amazing how it's stayed broken for this long.
 Don't expect to be able to fudge the numbers to make it work without skipping, it's simply impossible.
   * Surprisingly, the function limits the delta frame rate in numerous ways.
 I tried fudging the delta frame rate it gets from `Framework`, but it's not possible due to the bone simulator jobs running in parallel with other animation jobs.
-Basically, you'll end up with statically animated objects like flags running at a different speed tshan everything else.
+Basically, you'll end up with statically animated objects like flags running at a different speed than everything else.
 * Clipping is rare but unfortunately unfixable.
 Due to the character updating at a different speed than the bones, it will happen.

 ## Credits